bassmanitram/actions-for-nautilus/README.md

       "label": "My Sub Menu",
       "actions": [
         ...
-      ]
+      ],
+      "sort": "manual or auto"
     },
     ...
 ```

-Menu actions are expected to contain one addition property:
+Menu actions are expected to contain two additional properties:

 * `actions` - REQUIRED - an array of elements each of which follows the same
   pattern as the elements contained by the configuration's root `actions`
   property

+* `sort` - OPTIONAL - The approach to use for sorting the actions
+  presented by the menu
+  * `manual` - The extension leaves the items in the order in which they appear
+    in the configuration
+  * `auto` - The extension sorts the items in alphanumeric order

+  *Default* - `manual`

-When the Nautilus/Files context menu is activated for a selection, Actions For Nautilus asseses
+When the Nautilus/Files context menu is activated for a selection, the extension assesses
 all the commands configured within a menu to establish if the commands are relevant for the current
 selection.
-If no commands are so-relevant, then the menu does not appear in the Nautilus/Files
+If no commands are found to be relevant, then the menu does not appear in the Nautilus/Files
 context menu.

 ## Command actions